immixvocalensemble/immixvocalensemble.github.io/_posts/2020-05-30-GnuCash-LaTeX-and-gcinvoice-for-pretty-invoices.md

 ## Template

 My template can be downloaded from my [Github repository](https://github.com/bammerlaan/template_blogpost_bammerlaan).
-Also included is a bash script you can use to automate using gcinvoice.
+Also included is a bash script you can use to automate running gcinvoice.
 In both the bash script and the template you will need to edit some global variables to your situation.
 These are indicated with comments.

 My template uses my self-made background image and logo.
 Feel free to use these, though you'll probably want to change the logo, considering.
 For the prettiest results I recommend using vector images for these.
 If you already have svg files of your images, you can easily export them to pdf using [Inkscape](https://inkscape.org/).